aidandomondon/Pruning-Project/README.md

 With many CNNs employing multiple different convolutions, and with each kernel spanning two dimensions, the storage requirements can blow up.
 Thus, it is a natural desire to want to reduce the number of parameters needed while maintaining the model's accuracy.

-We call the individual entries of each kernel in the model ``weights''.
+We call the individual entries of each kernel in the model "weights".
 We consider the problem of choosing 10\% of the model's weights to set to 0.
-An informed way of doing so would be to choose based on some metric that identifies ``unimportant'' weights.
+An informed way of doing so would be to choose based on some metric that identifies "unimportant" weights.

 ***